StudioPetrikas/Saulala/README.md

 - Settings / Presets are deleted on app Uninstall

 ## Changelog:
+v0.5.0.5 - 2024/03/22
+ - Added Jungle Honey sauce
+ - Added Azure Cream sauce
+ - Added rudimentary perspective correction controls
+ - Fixed a bug where rotating the image by 90 degrees would crash the app
+ - Added 'Dynamic Scaling':
+     Once the app is done receiving input, it will display the preview at 2x density (2x size).
+     The preview image will automatically be replaced by a lower resolution one if any of the sliders are actively receiving input.
+ - Added 'Resampling' after cropping:
+     The preview image will get scaled properly after going through cropping.
+ - Added pinch-to-zoom:
+     Pinch-to-zoom will enlarge the image over the UI.
+This is the 2x preview density 'stretched out'.
+     Releasing repositions and returns the image to its original size.
+No pixel peeping!
+ - Overhauled Cropping UI:
+     Out with the crosshairs, in with the circles.
+     It is now a slightly more efficient process (fewer drawn UI objects)
+ - Overhauled 'Sauces' Selection
+ - Moved the 2x update to a different thread to prevent micro-stutters after moving a slider and immediately moving a different slider
+ - Fixed a weird bug where resetting the Power slider after resetting the Purity slider would reset the Power slider, but not update the view
+ - Sauce selection window is a bit more snappy
+ - Added basic OpenEXR support.
+Android users will have to add ".dng" to their exr file's filename for it to appear in the selector.
+So the filename should look like "filename.exr.dng".
+Make sure your files have REC.709 primaries.
+ - Fixed a bug where loading a new image would retain old image's Tilt settings
+ - Added a method of dealing with negative values (offset + gain), instead of just clipping them

 v0.4.2.2 - 2024/02/24
 - In addition to "Open With" you can now "Edit" with Saulala.
 Basically any "Edit" button should suggest Saulala.
 - Triple-tapping any slider should reset all sliders to their default positions